Krasnovvvvv/yandex-disk-cpp-client/README.md

 - [libcurl](https://curl.se/libcurl/) — for HTTP requests
 - [nlohmann/json](https://github.com/nlohmann/json) — for JSON parsing

-These dependencies are automatically handled via CMake (assuming installed on your system or via package managers like vcpkg).
+> These dependencies are automatically handled via CMake (assuming installed on your system or via package managers like vcpkg)

 ---